WhereSoftwareGoesToDie/retcon/README.md

 A Haskell library and daemon for synchronising data sources. `retcon` operates by generating, merging, and applying diffs according.

+This library is intended to used via the (yet to be built) daemon that allows clients to query and signal it via the [wire format]{docs/design/wire-format.md}.

+The first client to be developed will be a HTTP/HTML frontend to Retcon that allows users to resolve conflicts intelligently.
+A link will be placed here when that is ready.

 This package contains:

 - A library `retcon` which implements the functionality (code in `lib/`)